corrode/corrode.github.io/content/blog/hardening-rust/index.md

 Set explicit limits on everything.
 SREs will thank you for it!

-Apart from the fact that it makes your service more robust, it also makes it easier to immediately detect misconfigurations in code.
+Limits make your service more predictable, and they make misconfigurations obvious sooner.

 Common things you should limit include:
 - Upper bound on any user input (upload file size, parameter bounds, etc.)